The Ledge

 MAN

 I do not fear living by the cliff.
 On the contrary, it's a relief to find the comfort of my home at the edge of the world.
 It is the greatest gift God could have given me – to draw a border on the alone world.
 That is true mercy, far more than I deserve.
-What would have been intolerable would have been to be placed in the middle, to find my home in the middle of a field without any end in sight.
+What would have been intolerable would have been to be placed in the middle, to find my home in the middle of a field without end in sight.
 All of reality is mere boundaries.

 INT.
 CABIN – BY THE WINDOW